-In 2023, making and using Moon Water is continuing to grow in popularity, as more people seek and expand their spiritual beliefs.
+In 2024, making and using Moon Water will continue to grow in popularity as more people seek and expand their spiritual beliefs.
 The Moon is a beautiful reminder of the seasonal cycles of Nature, and its connection with intuition, manifestation, and the subconscious mind.

 Please note that I make every effort to ensure this information is correct and accurate through my own experiences and referencing sources throughout AND at the bottom of this article.